jsj2008/jailbreak/README.md

 # Daily Progress

 * Wednesday, November 30th 2016 - 10:00 AM - Started the analysis of [TaiG's](http://taig.com "TaiG Jailbreak") tool used in the iOS 8.1.3 through iOS 8.4 jailbreak.
 I will be comparing the different exploits and methods used from each jailbreak for modern(ish) versions of iOS (6-10).
+Next step - Reach out to Jonathan for a possible interview.

 ![Preview](images/taig.png)